 We often shield our students from failure.
 We think that earning a “C” grade in a class is a the end of the world, and we don’t allow our students to advocate for themselves.
 We have also devalued a military career, a plumbing or welding job, and we are a little embarrassed if our children wish to attend vocational training schools instead of a major university.

-BINGO – I agree with Boutlon here, we HAVE to be willing to let our kids fail, and to let go of what OUR PARENTAL EGOS want them to achieve in life.
+BINGO – I agree with Boutlon here, we HAVE to be willing to let our kids fail, and to let go of what OUR PARENTAL EGOS want them to achieve in life if we want to prevent teen suicide.
 Spoiler alert: my husband eventually went to his dream school, got great grades, graduated in just over a year, and has been very successfully supporting himself and our family as an automotive technician for 19 years IN THE SAME JOB, where he was recently promoted to shop foreman.
 And I am nothing but BURSTING WITH PRIDE over it.
 (As are his parents.)
 Should our sons want to go the same route, I’d feel the same, as Boulton says we should.
 His statement continues:

 We say hooray for those students who enter the armed forces, who want to work with their hands, who don’t want to be weighed down with the burden of being perfect in high school, and who earn a “C” in a tough class and are proud of themselves.